 The University has many resources in place to assist students, faculty, and staff.
-The Title IX Coordinator works with community members to identify the best resources for each individual and assess possible interim measures such as no contact directives.
-Click here for more information about interim measures.
+The Title IX Coordinator works with community members to identify the best resources for each individual and assess possible supportive measures such as no contact directives.
+Click here for more information about supportive measures.
 The Title IX Coordinator provides support and information, including options and information on the University’s procedures for investigating and addressing gender discrimination, including harassment (sexual misconduct).
 Click here to access ATU's Title IX Resource Guide.

 Amy N. Pennington, Associate Vice President/Dean of Students and Title IX Coordinator

 Doc Bryan Student Services Center, Suite 233